NicolaRo/JavaScript-Clock/README.md

 ## 🎯 Purpose

 As an aspiring full-stack developer, I’m currently building a series of projects to solidify both my front-end and back-end skills.
 This clock project represents a small but important step in my journey toward becoming proficient in interactive UI development and clean code practices.

 ## 🔧 Technologies Used

 - HTML5
 - CSS3 (Flexbox, Transforms)
-- Vanilla JavaScript (ES6)
+- JavaScript

 ## 🚀 Features